 To read this and other reviews please visit Customer Lobby

 Every infant and toddler has a primary caregiver who diapers, feeds and cares for him or her.
-There is a strong emphasis on developing relationships with them, keeping their care consistent and providing a warm, loving environment for children in our care.
+Primary caregivers have up to 4 babies in their primary care group.
+There is a strong emphasis on developing relationships with the small group of infants, keeping their routine consistent and providing a warm, loving environment for the infants in our care.

 Niles (269) 683-0405